tyomhak/non-euclid-Engine/docs/WindowsBuildTutorial.md

 5. Configure (at the bottom)
 6. Generate (at the bottom)
 7. You should have a .sln file in the build folder

+# CURRENT LIMITATION WITH VS #
+1. Can't use the "Local Windows Debugger"

+### To Run The program ###
+1. Build solution
+2. Run the .exe file in the non-euclid-Engine/build/Debug/ directory